 A: Prepayment can save borrowers money on interest by reducing the overall loan balance and shortening the repayment period.

-A: Yes, during certain circumstances like deferment or forbearance, interest on federal subsidized loans may be temporarily paused, but interest on unsubsidized loans will continue to accrue.
+A: During deferment or forbearance, interest on subsidized federal loans may pause, while unsubsidized loans continue to accrue interest.

 Leave a Comment